 What Happens When an Employee Goes on Long-Term Disability?

-November 8, 2023 | J. Price McNamara
+October 18, 2024 | J. Price McNamara

 What Happens When an Employee Goes on Long-Term Disability?

 It is a major achievement to get the insurance company to approve your claim for long-term disability.
-Few people successfully persuade the insurance company to grant you benefits in the face of their own financial interests.
+Few people successfully persuade the insurance company to grant them benefits in the face of their own financial interests.

 Once you receive a benefits approval, the disability insurance company should start paying you monthly.